Skip to content

 Documenting a Component

-The file provides a comprehensive guide on documenting components for sprout design system.
-It includes creating new documentation pages, and structuring content with examples, API documentation, and best practices.
-It also emphasizes the importance of organization, clear examples, and detailed API documentation.
+This guide provides comprehensive instructions on documenting components for the Sprout Design System.
+It includes creating new documentation pages, structuring content with examples, API documentation, and best practices.
+It emphasizes the importance of organization, clear examples, and detailed API documentation.

 VitePress Setup